kltng/cataloger-mcp/references.md

 npx @modelcontextprotocol/inspector
 ```

-### Step 2: Start Your LCSH MCP Server
+### Step 2: Start Your cataloger mcp server

-You need to have your LCSH MCP server running in HTTP/SSE mode for testing with the Inspector:
+You need to have your cataloger mcp server running in HTTP/SSE mode for testing with the Inspector:

 ```bash
 python server.py 6274